 Protecting Your Parental Rights

-Contact us today to schedule a consultation with an experienced Orange County child custody lawyer.
+To schedule a consultation with an experienced Orange County child custody attorney, contact us today.

-Our founding attorney, Dorie A. Rogers, is a recognized leader in handling even the most challenging child custody matters.
-As a certified family law specialist with a background in the mental health field, she takes a special interest in complex custody disputes involving:
+As a recognized leader in handling complex child custody matters and a certified family law specialist with a background in the mental health field, our founding attorney Dorie A. Rogers takes a special interest in challenging custody disputes involving:

 - High-conflict child custody